alexstouffer/alexstouffer.github.io/content/product/custom-email-signature-templating.md

   - Alex Stouffer
 ---

 We always want to approach our sales prospects with the utmost professionalism whether we're working independently or as part of a larger organization.
 That can be pretty challenging when the best option to present ourself is a cold email.
 They don't know who we are or our reputation.
-If a client can't gauge that quickly they will not burn any time to consider our value proposition.
+If a client can't gauge that quickly they will not burn their valuable time to consider our proposition.
 However, there are many things we can do to improve our chances with new clients over cold emails.
 In this post we'll highlight how to create custom email signatures.
 This valuable addition to your business not only acts as a business card, but as a way to humanize ourselves with a profile picture and engender trust with the complete strangers we hope to begin relationships with.
+Read on to find out how you can create your own, or read the section headers and skip to the end to find out how I can help.

 ### Step 1: Create a Design That Best Represents Your Brand